-On April 24th, 2023, we provided an update on the FHD-609 Phase 1 program in synovial sarcoma and SMARCB1-deleted tumors.
+On April 24, 2023, we provided an update on our FHD-609 Phase 1 program in synovial sarcoma and SMARCB1-deleted tumors.
 We have paused enrollment in the FHD-609 study due to a grade 4 QTc prolongation event in a synovial sarcoma patient at the second highest dose being evaluated.
 Enrollment of the dose escalation portion of the study has been completed and a maximum tolerated dose has been identified.
 Consequently, the FDA placed the study on partial clinical hold, while allowing patients currently enrolled and benefiting from therapy to continue dosing and to remain on FHD-609.
-The Company is not, at this time, planning to pursue a dose expansion study independently.
+Since the partial clinical hold was announced, one patient met the "Response Evaluation Criteria in Solid Tumors" (RECIST) criteria.
+While we are encouraged by the additional clinical activity, we are not planning to pursue a dose expansion study independently.